codeexpress/cidr2ip/README.md

 ### Install

-#### Download from the releases pages

-Download pre-built binary from the [releases page](https://github.com/codeexpress/cidr2ip/releases).

 #### Use `go install`

 If you have `golang` tools installed, you can download and build the source code